 Last weekend right after CES I hopped a plane from Vegas straight to Detroit to hang out with Ford and 100 other bloggers and media from all over the world.
 I was VERY impressed at the diversity.
 There were even people from as far as Australia.
 We started off the evening on Sunday with dinner at the Detroit Institute of Art’s Diego Rivera Gallery.
 It was breathtaking.
 Lots of art and history.

 Monday morning was the start of the real excitement.
 I had not been to a Chicago Auto Show in YEARS.
-So, it was very cool to go to the NAIAS in Detroit and get a chance to look at some shiny new cars.
+So, it was very cool to go to NAIAS (North American International Auto Show) in Detroit and get a chance to look at some shiny new cars.
 The day started with the Ford Press Conference, which was more like a show.
 I recorded the whole thing!
 Yes, my arm was tired.
 But it was worth it.

-Ford unveiled a whole new fleet of eco friendly vehicles.
-We heard about they are helping to provide jobs in other countries, all while helping the environment.
+Ford unveiled a whole new fleet of eco-friendly vehicles including the Ford C-Max.
+We also heard about how Ford is helping to provide jobs in other countries, all while helping the environment.

 Fast forward to 2011, the Rouge factory builds only Ford F150s, the company’s best seller.
 There are 2 shifts of 1000 people each that crank out 60 F150s per hour.
 I loved how there is a green line that divides the parking lot about 70-30.
 To the right is where staff members that drive Fords park.
 To the left?
 Those that drive others.
 They have to walk farther to work. 🙂